Connect to Azure

 4. Click Cost and Usage (actual or amortized).

-Note: The reports must be exported twice, once for each of the cost types.
+Note: The reports must be exported twice, once for each cost type.
 You should provide a different directory for both exports, but both exports must be exported to the same container.

 You are brought to the Datasets tab.